bright/new-www/content/jobs/senior-frontend-developer.md

 * free English classes in small groups
 * Friday yoga and board games evenings
 * team buildings parties once a quarter and weekly bright lunches initiative

-This is an opportunity to be part of a great ambitious team and to help us shape the future of software development solutions.
-Take it!

-In case you have any questions, drop a line to ula@bright.dev.